Skip to main content

 Schedule & Academic Credit Hours

 The Legislative Intern will work a 6 – hour day, from 9 a.m. to 3 p.m.
 Interns will work Monday and Wednesday or Tuesday and Thursday for a total of 12 hours per week for 15 weeks.
 Interns must accrue a minimum of 180 verified work hours.
-Interns need to be available in the evenings to attend a City Council meeting once a month, these hours will be credited to the work hours.
+Interns need to be available in the evenings to attend City Council meetings and committee meetings at least once a month, these hours will be credited to the work hours.

 The City Council meets on the first and third Monday of each month, except in May when there shall be an additional regular meeting on the second Monday of the month.
 Meetings commence at 7:00 p.m. with the public speaking portion beginning at 6:30 p.m.